-Every ambitious Indian student at some point wonders how to get admission in Oxford from India.
+Every ambitious Indian student at some point wonders how to get admission to Oxford from India.
 The truth?
 It’s not just about top grades.
 Oxford values passion, critical thinking, and the story behind your achievements.
 This guide breaks down the application process and shows you how to give your dream the best chance.

-To get into Oxford from India, you need a CGPA of 8.5+, IELTS 7 / TOEFL 100, GMAT 650+ for MBA, and GRE 320+ for STEM courses.
+To get into Oxford University from India, you need a CGPA of 8.5+, IELTS 7 / TOEFL 100, GMAT 650+ for MBA, and GRE 320+ for STEM courses.

 The acceptance rate of Oxford University is 3.9% for Indian students and 17% overall.